UsernameDeficiency/Odyssey-II/README.md

 Odyssey II is an OpenGL application that lets the user walk or fly around in a procedurally generated 3D world.
 The terrain generation is based on the diamond-square algorithm.

-This project is a continuation of the Odyssey graphics demo.
-Much of the code has been updated and the project now uses the GLM, GLFW and GLAD libraries.
-The included VS solution file should contain all files needed for compiling and running an x64 build in Visual Studio 2019.
+The project uses the GLM, GLFW and GLAD libraries.
+Compilation can be done through a Visual Studio 2019 solution for Windows and a makefile for Linux systems.

 See odyssey2/tex/readme_textures.txt for notes regarding the included textures and skyboxes.